 According to new research, a growing number of LGBTQ people are interested in building their families, and many of those that do will turn to assisted reproduction to help them.

-At Reproductive Medicine Associates of Southern California, a leading fertility clinic located in West L.A., we help members of the LGBTQ community take control of their fertility with preservation or family building services.
+At Reproductive Medicine Associates of Southern California, a leading fertility clinic located in Los Angeles, we help members of the LGBTQ community take control of their fertility with preservation or family building services.

 RMA of Southern California’s Dr. Tom Kim discusses all the ways how: